Muhammad-Saran/ChatBOT/README.md

 # Simple Chatbot in PyTorch

 This repository contains a simple chatbot implementation using PyTorch.
 The chatbot is trained on predefined intents and responses, allowing it to recognize patterns and reply accordingly.
+A graphical user interface (GUI) has been added to enhance user interaction.

 ## Installation